 Open your file explorer, navigate to a folder where your new project folder will reside.

 Create a new folder.
-For example, name it as EXAMPLE.
+For example, name it EXAMPLE.

 Let's say the path is